Caleb Azumah Nelson: Small Worlds (2023)

-Azumah Nelson's second novel, that he wrote in three months, was published by Viking Press in 2023.
+Azumah Nelson's second novel, which he wrote in three months, was published by Viking Press in 2023.
 Rights for a television adaptation have been acquired by Block Media.

 Small Worlds has been described by The Voice as "an exhilarating and expansive novel about the worlds we build for ourselves, the worlds we live, dance and love within."
 It was characterised by Buzz magazine as "a stunningly poetic novel about identity, grief, and jazz."
 Colin Grant's analysis in The Guardian included observations about it being "an affecting meditation on the migrant experience," while the reviewer for i newspaper stated that "at times Small Worlds feels like the most sensitive book ever written, because no matter how serious its themes – race riots, a parent's depression – Azumah Nelson deals with it with profound tenderness."

 Small Worlds was shortlisted for the Orwell Prize for Political Fiction in 2023 and won the 2024 Dylan Thomas Prize.